 The middle section of the icon does not follow a chronological sequence going from left to right.
 At the very center is Christ, He and His nativity are the focal point of the entire icon.
 Therefore, everything is arranged around Him rather than Him being fit into a more chronologically proper sequence.

 To the far left of Christ in the cave, we have the righteous Joseph, the Theotokos, and St. James all heading toward Bethlehem.
 Perhaps the Theotokos is explaining to her betrothed that it is time to give birth and James is pointing to the cave.

 At the center is the cave in which Christ was born.
 Christ is wrapped in grave linens to foreshadow His death.
 We see animals behind Him, celebrating the redemption of all creation with their Savior.
 Three angels are worshiping the Christ child.
 The Virgin Mary is looking toward Joseph, interceding on his behalf for he is struggling with doubts.
 We sing the popular hymn, “What child is this?” but he was wondering, “Whose child is this?”
 The devil is depicted as an old man, tempting Joseph with doubts.
-The angels and the shepherds may have been for Joseph’s benefit as much as anyone else’s.
-In the end, Joseph overcomes his doubts and the temptations of the devil and believes in God’s word.
+The angels and the shepherds may have been for Joseph’s benefit more than anyone else’s.
+In the end, Joseph overcomes his doubts and the temptations of the devil, and he believes in God’s word.

 To the top left of the cave, we have three magi following a star (they also appear on the far right, and a little ways further down on the left.
 Perhaps all of their motion is to emphasize that they were on a long journey seeking our Lord.)
 To the right of that are two angels announcing to the shepherds the good tidings:

 For unto you is born this day in the city of David a Saviour, which is Christ the Lord.
 (Luke 2:11)